Venox20/Cardano-Guides/cexplorer-guide.md

 ```\l+``` for more detail  ```q``` to quit

 You should see a database name with cexplorer with the Owner being your username.
-If not [dbsync-Setup-guide](https://github.com/Venox20/Cardano-Guides/blob/main/dbsync-Setup-guide.md)
+If not see [dbsync-Setup-guide](https://github.com/Venox20/Cardano-Guides/blob/main/dbsync-Setup-guide.md)

 ```\q``` to quit and exit back to terminal.